theScottyJam/snap.js/content/nolodash/result/description.md

 }
 ```

-One of the primary reasons Lodash's `_.result()` function was commonly used, was as a way to easily invoke a function nested in an object, without having to worry about in-between fields being undefined.
+One of the primary reasons Lodash's `_.result()` function was commonly used, was as a way to easily invoke a function nested in an object without having to worry about in-between fields being undefined.
 This is now possible today using [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) (`?.`) whenever you suspect a property might be undefined, and the [nullish coalescing operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) to provide a default value.

 For example, these two are effectively the same: